 To add depth or push a track back, use longer delays or big reverbs.
 Again, beyond just setting up a time-based effect return and sending a signal to it, you can automate various parameters to achieve interesting sounds.
 Experience and creativity will play a major role in how you decide to utilize time-based effects.

-There’s a great analogy saying that mastering is like Photoshop for audio.
+There’s a great analogy that says mastering is like Photoshop for audio.
 You can buy a great camera, learn the art of photography, take beautiful photos, and sometimes things still aren’t quite right.
 The lighting may be off, or a smudge on the lens can ruin an otherwise perfect shot.
 A skilled Photoshop user can touch things up and make sure the photo is at its highest potential.

 In a similar way, mastering engineers “touch up” an already incredible mix.
 In addition to equalizing track-to-track levels across an album, they’re also listening to songs individually and applying any additional processing that will help an already-mixed track.